Saturday, October 22, 2011

 1971: Fleetwood Mac was in concert at the Felt Forum in New York City.

-1976: Led Zeppelin released The Soundtrack to The Song Remains the Same as the movie was opening at theaters.
+1976: Led Zeppelin released The Soundtrack to The Song Remains the Same as the movie opened nationwide in theaters.
+(Note: the film premiered on October 20 at Cinema 1 in New York City, according to the band's official website.)

 1977: Carly Simon had one of the top Adult hits of the 1970's--"Nobody Does It Better" was #1 for a seventh week.